-Various requirement of the Affordable Care Act (ACA) have been implemented since 2011.
+Various requirements of the Affordable Care Act (ACA) have been implemented since 2011.
 Beginning in 2015, employers such as NYS, must comply with two sets of ACA provisions.
 The first set of provisions are the ACA employer shared responsibility provisions, commonly known as the "employer mandate."
 Under the employer mandate, the State of New York is responsible for offering health insurance coverage to 95 percent of full-time employees on an annual basis.
 Compliance is critical, as non-compliance could result in a penalty of approximately \$400 million to the State.

-The second set of provisions pertain to the employer reporting requirement in which the State is responsible for providing an individualized tax form, known as Form 1095-C, to all full-time employees and Empire Plan retirees by January 31, 2018.
-These forms must also be electronically transmitted to the IRS no later than March 31, 2018.
-To comply with these requirements, the Department of Civil service contracted with EY (formerly Ernst and Young) and successfully met the 2015 and 2016 requirements.
-The DCS is working with EY to ensure the deadlines for the 2017 plan year are met and has issued a request for proposals for a successor contract.
+The second set of provisions pertain to the employer reporting requirement in which the State is responsible for providing an individualized tax form, known as Form 1095-C, to all full-time employees and Empire Plan retirees by January 31, 2019.
+These forms must also be electronically transmitted to the IRS no later than March 31, 2019.
+To comply with these requirements, the Department of Civil service contracted with EY (formerly Ernst and Young) to successfully meet the 2015, 2016 and 2017 requirements, and is is working with EY to ensure the deadlines for the 2018 plan year are met as well.
 EY's main responsibilities are determining which State employees meet the ACA full-time employee criteria, printing and mailing Form 1095-C to all required individuals, and electronically transmitting the necessary information to the IRS.

 Another key provision of the ACA is the excise tax on high-cost health insurance plans, commonly known as the Cadillac tax.
-The Cadillac tax is an excise tax on high-cost health insurance plans first effective for plans issued in 2020, with the first payments due sometime in 2021.
+The Cadillac tax is a 40% excise tax on high-cost health insurance plans.
+In January 2018, Congress approved a two-year delay of the tax which changed the effective date from 2020 to 2022.
 The State's potential Cadillac tax liability will be largely influenced by Federal regulations that have yet to be issued - indeed, the continuation of current ACA provisions is unclear and subject to significant change at the Federal level.

 Finally, long-term retiree health insurance obligations continue to present a challenge.
 The Governmental Accounting Standards Board (GASB) Statement No. 45 requires the State and other public employers to report their other post-employment benefit (OPEB) liabilities for current employees and retirees.
-As reported in the State's Basic Financial Statements for FY 2017, the unfunded actuarial accrued liability for FY 2017 is \$87.3 billion (\$72.830 billion for the State and \$14.427 billion for SUNY).
-The unfunded actuarial accrued liability for FY 2017 used an actuarial valuation of OPEB liabilities as of April 1, 2016 for the State and as of April 1, 2014 for SUNY.
+As reported in the State's Basic Financial Statements for FY 2018, the unfunded actuarial accrued liability for FY 2018 is \$90.5 billion (\$72.830 billion for the State and \$17.699 billion for SUNY).
+The unfunded actuarial accrued liability for FY 2018 used an actuarial valuation of OPEB liabilities as of April 1, 2016 for the State and for SUNY.
 These valuations were determined using the Frozen Entry Age actuarial cost method, and are amortized over an open period of 30 years using the level percentage of projected payroll amortization method.